wix-incubator/isolated-runtime/packages/isolated-runtime/README.md

 1. `resolverOptions` - if `resolverModulePath` was passed to the `IsolatedRuntime` constructor, that resolver will be provided with `resolverOptions` as an arguemnt

 ## Known Limitations
-Note that arguements passed to the invoked function *must* be serializable - passing `Buffer`s, for example, is not supported and will result in an exception being thrown and the code not being invoked.
+Note that arguments passed via the `args` option or attributes of `context` passed to the invoked function *must* be serializable - passing `Buffer`s, for example, is not supported and will result in an exception being thrown and the code not being invoked.